-The Budd Company - Serves as debtor’s counsel to The Budd Company, a former supplier to the automotive industry, which filed for Chapter 11 bankruptcy protection in the U.S. Bankruptcy Court for the Northern District of Illinois in March 2014.
+The Budd Company - Served as debtor’s counsel to The Budd Company, a former supplier to the automotive industry, which filed for chapter 11 bankruptcy protection in the U.S. Bankruptcy Court for the Northern District of Illinois in March 2014.
 The company, which ceased manufacturing operations in 2006, has obligations consisting largely of medical and other benefits to approximately 10,000 retirees and environmental and asbestos liabilities.
 The complex case involves multiple constituents.
 Confirmation of the plan or reorganization is expected to take place in June 2016.

-Ocala Funding - Represents Ocala Funding, which was a wholly owned subsidiary of Taylor Bean & Whitaker Mortgage Corp., in its Chapter 11 case.
+Ocala Funding - Represented Ocala Funding, which was a wholly owned subsidiary of Taylor Bean & Whitaker Mortgage Corp., in its chapter 11 case.
 Taylor Bean created and then subsequently operated the special-purpose entity subsidiary that was a conduit that purchased its home loans and bundled them into securities, which it then sold to Freddie Mac and other investors.
 It funded the mortgage loan business by selling $1.75 billion of asset-backed commercial paper short-term notes to Deutsche Bank and the mortgage subsidiary of BNP Paribas.
 Deutsche Bank bought about $1.2 billion of the notes, and BNP had purchased about $480.7 million.
 Taylor Bean, once the largest mortgage lender in the U.S. not owned by a deposit-taking bank, sought bankruptcy protection in August 2009 in the U.S. Bankruptcy Court for the Central District of Florida after federal law enforcement raided its headquarters.
 Prosecutors discovered a fraud scheme and eventually secured several lengthy prison sentences for its executives.